hybrid-publishing-lab/hybrid-publishing-research/README.md

 If everything is in place start a validation round to see if your new added content holds up.

-	grunt validation
+	grunt index

+For every document that is in the dist/docs folder you get two validation runs.

+The first one describes the w3c validity.
+If something turns red see the command line output to debug your dossier:

 	Validation started for.. dist/docs/mydossier/x-html-example.html
+	Running "validation:files" (validation) task

+	1=> "& did not start a character reference. (& probably should have been escaped as &amp;.)"
+Line no: 33 2=> "Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools)."
+Line no: 47
+	3=> "Saw < when expecting an attribute name.
+Probable cause: Missing > immediately before."
+Line no: 65 4=> "A slash was not immediately followed by >."
+Line no: 65 5=> "End tag had attributes."
+Line no: 65

+The second run describes the Dublin core metatag validation.
+Output could look something like this:

+	Checking x-html-example.html for required metadata:
+	>> title
+	>> creator
+	>> subject
+	>> abstract
+	>> missing entry: date
+	>> type
+	>> format
+	>> language
+	>> uRL
-	>> Validation successful..
+	>> rights
-	Validation report generated: validation-report.json

-If something turns red see the command line output to debug your dossier.

-After successful debugging commit everything to our repository and file a pull request so we can add the new dossier to the master branch and the consortium website.
+After you have successful debugged your newly added document, commit everything to our repository and file a pull request so we can add the new dossier to the master branch and the consortium website.
 Please use meaningful commit notes.

 	git add dist/docs/mydossier*